 What happens after radioactive iodine treatment?

 Follow-up after radioactive iodine treatment is essential.
 There is no single correct dose and about 10% of patients need a further dose.
 There are no additional problems associated with having more than one dose.
-Some of those for whom the first dose is effective will need treatment with antithyroid medication until the over-activity is fully settled.
+Some patients will still require treatment with antithyroid medication for some weeks or months until the radioactive iodine has been effective and the overactivity has settled.

-Over two-thirds of those who have radioactive iodine treatment will develop hypothyroidism (an under-active thyroid).
+Over two-thirds of those who have radioactive iodine treatment will develop hypothyroidism (an underactive thyroid).
 This can occur anytime from one month after the treatment and is most common within the first 12 months after treatment but can occur later.
-You should have a blood test about four weeks after treatment, and should then be checked every one to three months in the first year - usually by your hospital clinic.
-It is very important not to miss these checks even if you feel well, as they can pick up an under-active thyroid before it has time to have effects on you.
+You should have a blood test about four to six weeks after treatment, and should then be checked every one to three months in the first year - usually by your hospital clinic.
+It is very important not to miss these checks even if you feel well, as they can pick up an underactive thyroid before you have symptoms.
 After that you should see your GP for an annual blood test, or at any time beforehand, if symptoms of hypothyroidism develop.
-It is straightforward to treat an under-active thyroid gland.
+It is usually straightforward to treat an underactive thyroid gland.
 Levothyroxine, which is thyroxine in tablet form, is used to replace the thyroxine that your thyroid gland is unable to produce.

 What about radioactive iodine treatment for children and teenagers?